 The Science of the Spring Blow-Out: Why Wellness Grooming is Your Best Defense

-Jodi Murphy demonstrating the mechanical deshedding process on a doodle using high-velocity air
+Jodi Murphy demonstrating the mechanical deshedding process on a doodle using in bath brushing

 As the days grow longer and the morning frost begins to vanish, pet owners and professional groomers alike notice a familiar "fluffy" phenomenon: the spring blow-out.